 You’ve successfully modified your pallet, and you’re ready to build your hay feeder.
 Well, you’re almost ready to start construction, but you have one more stop before throwing the pallet on the wall.

 You must attach the scrap pieces of wood to the top side of your hay feeder.
-The feeder will hang at an approximate 45-degree angle.
+The feeder will hang at an approximate 45° angle.

-Therefore, you must have pieces of wood which will extend from the top of the pallet to the wall.
+Therefore, you must have pieces of wood that will extend from the top of the pallet to the wall.
 It will ensure the hay feeder hangs correctly.

 Depending upon how much of an angle you feel is appropriate in your barn, you may need a shorter or longer piece of scrap wood.

-We had wood left over from our barn build and chose two pieces of 2×4 which were approximately six inches long to serve as our stabilizer.
+We had wood left over from our barn build and chose 2 pieces of 2×4 which were approximately 6-inches long to serve as our stabilizer.

 When you’re confident you’ve chosen the correct length, use a hammer and nails to drive through the wood and attach it to the top section of the pallet.

 You’ll drive it into the top portion of the pallet to make sure it won’t move when hung in place.

 4. Add the Pallet to the Barn Wall

 As mentioned above, we chose to attach our hay feeder to the divider in between our goats’ sleeping quarters, and the wall of one of the stalls.